Remote Desktop

 3 NX

-My last two campuses liked the protocol Nomachine NX.
+My last two campuses liked the protocol NoMachine NX.

 4 VNC

-.
+VNC is AFAICT not cool any more but was what we used for a while there.
+It uses a protocol called RFB.
 I think this is the one that Apple favours?
-The main barrier for use is that last time I looked into using this there were so many different implementations and options with various incompatibilities and speed and quirks that my brain shut down and I decided to work from the command line instead.
-Anyway, the original RealVNC software is blessed by Raspberry Pi so maybe that will be a good default option for next time.
+The main barrier is that, the last time I looked into using this, there were so many different implementations and options, with various incompatibilities, speed issues, and quirks, that my brain shut down and I decided to work from the command line instead.
+Anyway, the original RealVNC software is blessed by Raspberry Pi, so maybe that will be a good default option for next time.

 5 RDP